-In an exciting development, Cara has moved from apprentice into a new role at Merck.
-As our newly-appointed Program Manager, she will bring her passion for integrating conservation, community, and outdoor work to a new generation of students.
+In an exciting development, Cara has moved from apprentice into a new role: as our newly-appointed Program Manager, she will bring her passion for integrating conservation, community, and outdoor work to a new generation of students.

 Marybeth joined us in 2015.
 She has over two decades of experience in the high-tech industry.

 In her free time Marybeth loves scuba-diving, woodworking and puttering in the garden.

 Liz Ruffa joins Merck Forest’s leadership team as its first Institutional Advancement Director.
 From 2014 – 2018, Liz launched and expanded Northshire Grows, a regional food systems network specializing in farm and food education and business viability services.
 Liz has also worked with Common Good VT, VT Arts Council and VT Sustainable Jobs Fund since joining Vermont’s mission-driven sector.
 She serves on the Vermont Foodbank’s Board of Directors, was appointed in 2018 by Gov. Scott to the Vermont Community Development Board, and is a member of the Town of Dorset’s Select Board.
 She lives with her family in East Dorset.

 Kathryn joined us in 2010.
 Her professional experience in finance and business is essential to our team.